OpenEvalProject/evals/manuscripts/elife-57668/v1/manuscript.md

 ## Abstract

-The origins of the posterior lobe, a recently evolved structure in some species of Drosophila , have become clearer.
+The origins of the posterior lobe, a recently evolved structure in some species of Drosophila, have become clearer.